centreborelli/s2p/README.md

 The `--recursive` option for `git clone` allows to clone all submodules, such as the [iio](https://github.com/mnhrdt/iio) library.

+If the `--recursive` option wasn't used when cloning, the submodules can now be retrieved with

+    git submodule update --init

 All the python modules are located in the `python` folder.
 Some python functions of these modules rely on external binaries.
 Most of these binaries were written on purpose for the needs of the pipeline, and their source code is